lawrencewoodman/techtinkering.com/content/articles/2019-03-06-benchmarking-basic-on-vintage-computers.md

 There are a few machines I'm quite interested in comparing so I decided to create a simple Basic benchmark to get an idea of their relative speed.
 The benchmark tests 7 aspects and is inspired by qsbb, which is included with the [qlay](http://web.inter.nl.net/hcc/A.Jaw.Venema/) Sinclair QL emulator.
 The Basic source code for all the machines tested is available in the [GitHub repo](https://github.com/lawrencewoodman/vintage_basic_benchmark).
 I chose Basic because it was available on all the machines I wanted to test and because the versions I created for each machine would require few changes.

 Benchmarks are only ever a test of what you are benchmarking and there are often other tasks that the machines would do much better at.
-In this case because all the benchmarks are written in Basic they are a test of both the hardware and the Basic implementation.
+In this case because all the benchmarks are written in Basic they are a test of both the hardware and the Basic implementation as can be seen by the Spectrum results.

 ## Results